-- [2] The Complainant states that the Class B office buildings in the downtown core should have a capitalization rate of 5.75%.
+- [8] The Complainant states that the Class B office buildings in the downtown core should have a capitalization rate of 5.75%.
 The way the City calculated its capitalization rate is flawed and produces flawed results.
 This can be seen by the mere fact that the Class A capitalization rate for downtown properties is at 5.75% which is higher than the Class B capitalization rate at 5.0%.
-The Complainant stated capitalization rates are, in part, a function of risk, and superior properties have less risk and therefore should have lower capitalization rates. - [3] The Complainant contends that the lower Class B capitalization rate of 5.0% occurred because the City used the incorrect rental rates for the three sales that occurred after July 2012 to arrive at a capitalization rate (estimated rent is low as a result).
-The City used the 2013 typical rental information and should have used the 2014 typical rents [C1, pg 77-78].
+The Complainant stated capitalization rates are, in part, a function of risk, and superior properties have less risk and therefore should have lower capitalization rates. - [9] The Complainant contends that the lower Class B capitalization rate of 5.0% occurred because the City used the incorrect rental rates for the three sales that occurred after July 2012 to arrive at a capitalization rate (estimated rent is low as a result).
+The City used the 2013 typical rental information and should have used the 2014 typical rents [C1, pg 62-63].
 In fact for the Standard Life and 520 5th Av SW sales, both of which sold in the fall of 2012, all leases after July 2012 were for rates in excess of the City's typical market rent estimates.
 The City needs to have a bearing on economic reality of the asset that transacted.
-If the forward going rents are looked at, a 5.50% capitalization rate is produced [C1, pg 76] in Complainant's summary of testimony]. - [4] The Complainant presented a diagram of this method [C1, pg 77] and showed the results of using the correct rental rates (along with the individual calculations for each of the six sale properties) [C1, pg 78-87].
+If the forward going rents are looked at, a 5.50% capitalization rate is produced [C1, pg 61 in Complainant's summary of testimony]. - [10] The Complainant presented a diagram of this method [C1, pg 62] and showed the results of using the correct rental rates (along with the individual calculations for each of the six sale properties) [C1, pg 63-72].
 This produced a mean of 5.15% and median of 5.13%.

-[5] The Complainant went further to show that the leases in the three sales that occurred after July 2012 were increasing through to the sale date [C1, pg 88-89].
-Using the February 15,

-2013 sale of Century Park Place as one example, the City's estimate of market rent to calculate the capitalization rate was \$22.00 psf and the current leases up to the sale date were:
+after July 2012 were increasing through to the sale date [C1, pg 74-76].
+Using the February 15, 2013 sale of Century Park Place as one example, the City's estimate of market rent to calculate the capitalization rate was \$22.00 psf and the current leases up to the sale date were: